Kirtland's Warbler Expedition Blog

 Tracking Kirtland's Warblers

-The Kirtland's Warbler is an endangered migratory songbird that breeds almost exclusively in the northern Lower Peninsula of Michigan and winters across the Bahamian Archipelago.
-After dropping to fewer than 400 in the wild during 1987, breeding-season management has resulted in a population of over 4500 today.
+The Kirtland's warbler is an endangered migratory songbird that breeds almost exclusively in the northern lower peninsula of Michigan and winters across the Bahamian Archipelago.
+After dropping to fewer than 400 in the wild during 1987, breeding-season management has resulted in a population of over 4,500 today.
 Despite this conservation success, it remains one of the rarest and most range-restricted species in North America.
-Moreover, Kirtland's Warblers face unprecedented threats on their Bahamian wintering grounds from global climate change.
-Increasing drought is expected to reduce the arthropod and fruit resources which are important food sources for wintering Kirtland's Warblers.
-Sea-level rise is also projected to result in the loss of 11% to 60% of the Bahamian landmass, over the next century.
+Moreover, Kirtland's warblers face unprecedented threats on their Bahamian wintering grounds from global climate change.
+Increasing drought is expected to reduce the arthropod and fruit resources which are important food sources for wintering Kirtland's warblers.
+Sea-level rise is also projected to result in the loss of 11 to 60 percent of the Bahamian landmass, over the next century.

-To better understand how climate change will affect Kirtland's Warblers, SMBC scientists are launching an ambitious new project, which uses two methods of radio tracking technology to follow individual Kirkland's Warblers from The Bahamas to Michigan.
+To better understand how climate change will affect Kirtland's warblers, SMBC scientists are launching an ambitious new project, which uses two methods of radio tracking technology to follow individual Kirtland's warblers from the Bahamas to Michigan.
 In addition to traditional radio tracking requiring biologists to actively follow individuals, this project will use an automated radio tracking tower array.
-Special tags that identify individual birds, communicate with the towers if the birds come within range of the array.
+Special tags that identify individual birds will communicate with the towers if the birds come within range of the array.
 These tower arrays are part of the MOTUS Wildlife Tracking Network, which is a system of over 300 such towers in North America.

 Field work in the Bahamas is expected to begin late March, so stay tuned for updates from this exciting project.